OpenImageLab/darktable/docs/Tutorial-Processing-Plustek8300i-ScannedSlides.md

 <img src="./media/image19.png"
 style="width:2.79584in;height:3.40104in" />

-Darktable is a powerful, free, open-source RAW developer and photo workflow manager — but for many newcomers it feels more like a toolbox full of unfamiliar instruments than a clear, guided image-processing workflow-tool.
+Darktablae is a powerful, free, open-source RAW developer and photo workflow manager — but for many newcomers it feels more like a toolbox full of unfamiliar instruments than a clear, guided image-processing workflow-tool.